AlyAdelAly/github-users-explorer/README.md

 - Clean component hierarchy with single responsibility
 - Proper React hooks usage with correct dependencies
 - Good UX with loading states and error handling
-- Responsive design with accessibility considerations
+- Responsive design with accessibility and dark mode toggle